ibm-cloud-docs/openwhisk/prep.md

 ### Packaging Python code with a local virtual environment in a .zip file
 When to use this method:

-If your app requires dependencies that are not included with the base {{site.data.keyword.openwhisk_short}} [Python runtime](/docs/openwhisk?topic=cloud-functions-runtimes#openwhisk_ref_python_environments), you can install those dependencies into a `virtualenv` which you can then compress into a .zip to deploy in {{site.data.keyword.openwhisk_short}}.
-Your .zip file, when compressed, must be smaller than 48 MB.
+If your app requires dependencies that are not included with the base {{site.data.keyword.openwhisk_short}} [Python runtime](/docs/openwhisk?topic=cloud-functions-runtimes#openwhisk_ref_python_environments), you can install those dependencies into a `virtualenv` folder and then compress into a .zip to deploy in {{site.data.keyword.openwhisk_short}}.
+Your .zip file must be smaller than 48 MB when compressed.

 **Example command**